core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The exhaustion of Sender Sequence Numbers should be handled with margin.

 * Highlighted overhead for accepting out-of-order responses within a long exchange.

+* Generalization of exceptions to behaviors that are defined as SHOULD.

 * Clearer generalization of delivery of messages protected in pairwise mode.